mitodl/edx-sga/README.md

  		to
  		- ```‘ALLOW_ALL_ADVANCED_COMPONENTS’: True,```

-4. Log in to studio (with VM running).
+4.Log in to studio (with VM running).
 	1. Login
 		- ```paver devstack studio```
 	2. Open a browser and navigate to the following link.